• Home

 • Illegal and unsafe products are widely available on major online platforms, often in direct contravention of national regulatory frameworks.

-• Existing platform policies focus primarily on intellectual property protection, while safeguards for other high-risk products remain limited or unenforced.
+• Existing platform policies focus primarily on intellectual property (IP) protection, while beyond IP, safeguards for other high-risk and illicit products remain limited or unenforced.

-• Stronger, government-mandated due diligence requirements are needed to ensure that online platforms meet the same obligations expected in offline commerce.
+• Stronger, government-mandated due diligence requirements are needed to ensure that consumers are safe when purchasing goods online.

 Critical recommendations

-1. Establish clear statutory duties for platforms: require online marketplaces to verify sellers' identities, licenses, and eligibility before products can be listed.
+1. Governments need to check that online marketplaces effectively verify sellers' identities, licenses, and eligibility before regulated products are listed.

-2. Implement mandatory pre-listing checks for regulated and high-risk goods: Platforms should verify that products comply with national requirements— such as registrations, labeling standards, age or prescription requirements, and safety certifications—before allowing listings to go live.
+2. Implement mandatory pre-listing checks for regulated and high-risk goods: Platforms should be required to verify that products comply with national requirements— such as registrations, labeling standards, age or prescription requirements, and safety certifications—before allowing listings to go live.

 3. Introduce continuous monitoring and effective enforcement mechanisms: Regulations should require proactive detection, timely takedowns, and credible “stay-down” systems to prevent re-listing of prohibited goods.